 |

-Please note that Council Officers full addresses are sent to Members every year.
+Council Officers full addresses are sent to Members every year.

-Linda Beutler, Vice-President, USA
+Dan Long, Vice-President, USA

 Ken Woolfenden, Editor, Great Britain

-'Born in 1950, I graduated from Sussex University, England with a BSc in Applied Engineering.
+"Born in 1950, I graduated from Sussex University, England with a BSc in Applied Engineering.
 Almost by chance I applied for a job as a trainee computer programmer.
 I stayed in this fascinating industry, in various roles, until very recently when I opted for early retirement.

 Fiona and I met whilst we were both working on the same computer implementation project.
 After getting married in 1984, I gave her a one-year membership to the International Clematis Society, and we haven't had a free moment since.